 Tip #1: Specify the method you use to measure performance

 Tip #2: Show how effective your strategy is

 I majorly measure the students’ performance using both informal and formal methods.
 Among these are tests and random quizzes.
-I additionally grade in-class exercises such as desk works, reports, group activities, and poems.
+I additionally grade in-class exercises such as desk work, reports, group activities, and poems.
 These methods help me to evaluate the strength and weaknesses of each student.

-Angel, a student in my class, would perform wonderfully in-class activities but perform terribly in tests.
+Angel, a student in my class, would perform wonderfully in-class activities but terribly on tests.
 I closely monitored Angel, and it came to my attention that she couldn’t see the typed questions in a trial.
 I intervened, and Angel’s papers were made special.
 The typist ensured the font of her question paper was large enough, and amazingly she became the best student in the class.

 13. How Can You Meet the Needs of a Student with Disability?

 The interviewer intends to know how you can effectively cater to the educational needs of a disabled student

 Tip # 1: Mention the methods of teaching you use to ensure the students understand

 Tip #2: Show your proficiency in dealing with students who have special needs